Teapot Industries: Musical style

 Teapot Industries' sound has been described as a combination of various genres, including a psychedelic version of Jeff Buckley, the prog of Genesis and King Crimson, Pink Floyd, the ballads of Deep Purple, Empire of the Sun's synthpop, and Muse.

 The main peculiarity is the absence of a verse-chorus structure, with frequent key and tempo changes in the same song.
 This characteristic is directly taken from the 70's prog-rock, as mentioned before, but Teapot Industries go further corrupting the prog-rock sound with alternative and electronic ones, and always keeping the songs very short.
 It's not just a chance that Relligion Town contains many musical references, it is a pastiche and a programmatic piece that introduces the listener to Teapot Industries' music.

 Lyrics

 The Teapot Industries Corporation is obviously a reference to the authority and dominance of religions.
 The lyrics frequently deal with the awakening from dogmatic slumber, in particular He, Religion Town and Bertrand.
-Teapot Industries Inc. proposes itself as an handbook for this awakening.
+Teapot Industries Inc. proposes itself as a handbook for this awakening.

 Vieillesse Time is about a terminally ill man who spent all his money to fulfil his last wish: spending his last days in orbit.
 This is the first case of euthanasia in space.
 The American poet and painter Jonathan Clark realized a triptych based on Viellesse Time, interpreting the song as the end of the pain as a consequence of an ethereal vision.
 He exposed this work in a local hospital in Kentucky, USA as a form of Art-Therapy.

 At the moment Teapot Industries have not released an official explanation of Bag and Baggage lyrics, so different interpretations are plausible.